 See the List of IT Policies, Procedure and Guidelines for all topics.

 Can I use Peer to Peer Software?

-Peer-to-peer software is prohibited on computers and devices that store confidential and sensitive data.
+Peer-to-peer software is prohibited on computers and devices that transmit, store or access sensitive data.
 This includes, but is not limited to, Gnutella, eDonkey,

 Limewire, Kazaa and others.
 If you still feel compelled to run such software, at least consider taking the following steps:

 - Do not share files from your workstation.
 By default, Peer to Peer software will automatically share any files you have downloaded yourself.

 This makes your workstation a distribution point.
 Most of the popular P2P software makes it easy to disable outbound file sharing.

 - Ensure that your computer is not acting as a "Super Node".
 Most Peer to Peer software will detect a high speed connection and automatically